-The following guidelines can help instructors facilitate classroom discussion around controversial issues.
+The following guidelines can help instructors facilitate classroom discussion around difficult, emotionally charged, or controversial issues.
 Whatever the context, it is helpful to structure such discussions in a way that defines boundaries for the process and provides some degree of closure within the classroom.
 Such discussions are an especially important time to explicitly discuss expectations for respecting a range of perspectives and experiences in the room.
+For guidance specific to discussion of war or international conflict, click here.

 Spontaneous Discussions: Dealing with the Unexpected